evrenesat/translate.js/README.md

 //simple
 t('like') => 'I like this.'
 t('Prosa Key') => 'This is prosa!'

-//namespace support
-t('namespaceA::like') => 'I like this namespace.'

 //palceholders - named
 t('likeThing', {thing: 'the Sun'}) => 'I like the Sun!'